SOFTINUX/Base/Readme.md

 ### Write your code
 In your new project, create a class that implements `Infrastructure.IExtensionMetadata`.
 You may also implement `Infrastructure.IExtensionDatabaseMetadata`.

-Your extension will depend on `Infrastructure` and `Security.Common`.
+Your extension will depend on `Infrastructure`.

 Have a look at sample extensions, [wiki](https://github.com/SOFTINUX/Base/wiki), feel free to open issues for questions.